WalletWasabi/WasabiDoc/docs/building-wasabi/Ports.md

 ---
 {
   "title": "Ports",
-  "description": "A reference of common local ports used by Wasabi and related software" }
+  "description": "A reference of common local ports used by Wasabi and related software.
+This is the Wasabi documentation, an archive of knowledge about the open-source, non-custodial and privacy-focused Bitcoin wallet for desktop."
+}
 ---